 Meet The team

 Hello!
-My name is Kristy Anderson.
-I am from Red Lake, a small town in northern Ontario and am now residing in Pine Creek First Nation.
-My ancestors are mainly of European descent and I am learning about the places they came from and why they came to settle in northern Ontario and Manitoba.
-I also have Indigenous ancestors and am a band member of Lac Seul First Nation.
+My name is Kristy Anderson, and I come from a small town in northern Ontario.
+Currently, I reside in Pine Creek First Nation.
+My ancestry consists mainly of European descent, but I also have Indigenous ancestors and am a band member of Lac Seul First Nation.

 I have been harvesting from the land and water with my loved ones for as long as I can remember.
-This lifestyle taught me to love and respect the earth and was my reason for pursuing an education within environmental science.
-I graduated from the University of Manitoba in 2016 with a Bachelors of Environmental Science and again in 2020 with a Masters of Soil Science.
+This way of life has instilled in me a deep love and respect for the Earth, fueling my passion to pursue an education in environmental science.
+In 2016, I earned my Bachelor of Environmental Science from the University of Manitoba, and in 2020, I furthered my knowledge with a Master's degree in Soil Science.

 My family is settler population and has lived in Canada and United States for the past 4-6 generations.
 My mother’s family is from a small mixed farm in southwestern Manitoba, Treaty 1 Territory.
 My dad was born in northern Manitoba (Snow Lake, Treaty 5 Adhesion) and lived in many different small communities growing up.
 Since I was very young, I have always been interested in food, farming, and community building.
 My mother’s father, Ivan Adams, was one of the most influential people in my life and he taught me how to care for the land while raising good food and being a loving community member.